-SBAB also measures its structural liquidity risk through a metric for maturity matching that measures the relationship between the maturities of assets and liabilities from a liquidity perspective at various points in the future.
-This can be viewed as SBAB's internal version of the NSFR, in which the maturity, in terms of liquidity, on deposits and lending is estimated by means of SBAB's own statistical models, which are based on historical data of the behaviour of SBAB's customers.
-The metric is subject to a one-year floor limit of not less than 90% at a consolidated level, 60% for currencies for which the liability exceeds 5% of total liabilities.
-USD is subject to 60% limit whether it exceeds 5% of total liabilities or not.
-On 31 December 2019, maturity matching was 138% at the consolidated level, 144% in SEK, 97% in EUR and 109% in USD.
+SBAB also measures its structural liquidity risk through a metric for maturity matching that captures the relationship between the maturities of assets and liabilities from a liquidity perspective at various points in the future.
+This can be viewed as SBAB's internal version of the NSFR, in which the maturity of deposits and lending is estimated by SBAB's own statistical models based on historical data of the behavior of SBAB's customers.
+The metric is subject to a one-year floor limit of not less than 90% at a consolidated level and 60% for individual currencies for which the liability exceeds 5% of total liabilities.
+USD, SEK and EUR individually is subject to a 60% limit whether the liabilities exceed 5% of total liabilities or not.
+On 31 December 2020, maturity matching was 127% at the consolidated level, 126% in SEK, 110% in EUR and 127% in USD.
+The net stable funding ratio (NSFR) according to SBAB's interpretation of the coming requirements detailed in CRR II was 128,8% (134,0%).

-In addition to the above metrics, SBAB limits it's structural liquidity risk through further internal risk metrics.
+In addition to the above metrics, SBAB limits its structural liquidity risk through further internal risk metrics.